bobsub218/How-to-launch-a-project-on-polkadot-Tutorial/README.md

 cumulus_runtime::register_validate_block!(Block, Executive);
 ```

 Substrate contains all the modules and frames needed for independent chain development, but does not have the required compatibility functionality with Polkadot.
 So you need to start using the Cumulus library.

-Cumulus will add to the library the parachain code required when importing a substrate-based chain.

-This makes the chain compatible with the Polkadot environment.
+Cumulus will add to the library the parachain code required when importing a substrate-based chain and this will make the chain compatible with the Polkadot environment.

 If you got here, great, now you need ROCOCO.
 Because you will have to check your parachain, in fact the testnet ROCOCO, has been created to meet/test all the specifications required(https://polkadot.js.org/apps/?rpc=wss://rococo-rpc.polkadot.io#/settings).
 After your parachain passes the testnet exam, you will need a parachain slot to distribute it and connect to the Relay chain.

 ## DEVELOPING A DAPP ON POLKADOT WITH SUBSTRATE